 Genetic Factors That Can Contribute to Addiction

 Addiction is also called a family disease because it often runs in the family.
 One of the reasons this happens is because addiction can develop in part because of genetics.
-Certain family members may have a predisposition to an addiction gene.
+Certain family members may have a predisposition to the addiction gene.
 This makes them more likely to form a dependence on dangerous substances.

 Family Members Often Impacted by Same Major Events